QUTYPIE/lavalink-status-bot/README.md

 How to keep the replit on with uptimerobot or freshping

- Go to uptimerobot or freshping, and set HTTP request to your app and make sure to add /version at the end. ie https://lavalink-replit.priyam37yt.repl.co/version
+ Go to uptimerobot or freshping, and set HTTP request to your app and make sure to add /version at the end

 only needed if the run button doesnt work
 ---